jansbecker/ase-2023/README.md

 Jan Steffen Becker, Björn Koopmann and Ingo Stierand: *"Providing Evidence for Correct and Timely Functioning of Software Safety Mechanisms"*, submitted to FMICS 2022

-It is based on the [MobSTr data set](https://github.com/panorama-research/mobstr-dataset/releases/tag/2021-06) created by
+It is based on the [MobSTr dataset](https://github.com/panorama-research/mobstr-dataset/releases/tag/2021-06) created by

 * Salome Maro, Chalmers University of Technology | University of Gothenburg
 * Jan-Philipp Steghöfer, Chalmers University of Technology | University of Gothenburg